 Change the value of this option from session to a more frequent interval only on those secrets that are critical to the security of your system or to the design of your work flow.
 You can select to cache the value for the session, for the request, or for a time interval varying from 5 seconds to 60 minutes.
-For more information, see Section 4.1.1, "Using the Refresh Data Option," on page 110.
+For more information, see Section 4.1.1, "Using the Refresh Data Option," on page 114.

 - String Constant: Injects a static value that you specify in the text box.
 This value is used by all users who access the resources assigned to this policy. - Java Data Injection Module: Specifies the name of a custom Java plug-in, which injects custom values into the header.
 Usually, you can use either the LDAP Attribute or Liberty User Profile option to supply custom values, because both are extensible.
-For more information about creating a custom plug-in, see Novell Access Manager Developer Tools and Examples (http://developer.novell.com/wiki/index.php/Nacm). - Data Extension: (Conditional) If you have installed a data extension for Identity Injection policies, this option injects the value that the extension retrieves.
-For more information about creating a data extension, see Novell Access Manager Developer Tools and Examples (http://developer.novell.com/wiki/index.php/Nacm). - 7 To add multiple tag and value pairs to the custom name, click New in the Tags section.
-Use the up-arrow and down-arrow buttons to order the tags. - 8 Specify the format for the value:
+For more information about creating a custom plug-in, see NetIQ Access Manager Developer Tools and Examples. - Data Extension: (Conditional) If you have installed a data extension for Identity Injection policies, this option injects the value that the extension retrieves.
+For more information about creating a data extension, see NetIQ Access Manager Developer Tools and Examples.